Creating a Second Life for EV/PHEV Batteries

 While these projects were completed successfully, there are still gaps in the rapid and efficient assessment of state of health software, hardware challenges in battery management systems, a lack of consistent assessment of the full lifecycle economics, and the absence of a strong value chain to support the wide-scale adoption of repurposing EV batteries.

 Alternatively, the remanufacturing process includes partial disassembly of the battery pack or module, removal and replacement of substandard cells, and reassembly of the module and pack.
 The process involves diagnostics, screening and selecting used EV batteries, following safe, reliable, and efficient methodologies.
 But unfortunately, widely-accepted standards for battery reuse in initial design or at end of life do not currently exist.
-The lack of uniformity in cell and pack designs across EV models increase the challenges in transitioning an EV battery pack, module, or cells into a second-life application.
+The lack of uniformity in cell and pack designs across EV models increases the challenges in transitioning an EV battery pack, module, or cells into a second-life application.

 Up to 95% of the original capacity of HEV Ni-MH batteries can be restored by a reconditioning process – an incentive to reuse HEV Ni-MH batteries in mobile and stationary applications, while decreasing the cost of battery packs for owners of HEVs.
 Lithium-ion chemistries are also being tested; a widely- accepted methodology has not yet been validated.